Apidog Docs

 image.png

-Select the CORS proxy option best suited to your needs:
+Select the CORS proxy option that best suits your needs:

-Self-hosted Request Proxy Agent: This allows you to use a Self-hosted Request Proxy Agent deployed within your team to handle endpoint requests from the shared documentation.
+Self-hosted Request Proxy Agent: Use a Self-hosted Request Proxy Agent deployed within your infrastructure to handle endpoint requests

 Previous